• Skip to primary navigation

 • Crushed Red Pepper Chili Flakes.
 This is where the slight heat comes from in this recipe.
 I prefer to do just a few dashes and keep it very mild, but you can add in what you know you like to make it hotter.

 • Organic Cornstarch + Water.
 This is essential for the sauce to thicken and become sticky enough to coat the chicken.
-I always use organic corn products because corn is often a GMO plant that is also sprayed with the herbicide glyphosate, which I personally believe negatively affects my Celiac Disease.

 How to Make Homemade Sticky Finger Sauce For Sticky Wings: